section-engineering-education/engineering-education/content/articles/building-a-sheep-wolves-grass-agent-based-model-from-scratch/index.md

 status: publish
 published: true
 url: /building-a-sheep-wolves-grass-agent-based-model-from-scratch/
-title: Building a Sheep-Wolves-Grass Agent-Based Model from scratch using p5.js
+title: Building a Sheep-Wolves-Grass Agent-Based Model using p5.js
-description: This tutorial will take you through how to create an Agent-Based Model from scratch using the Sheep-Wolves-Grass dynamics model.
+description: This tutorial will take you through how to create an agent-based Model from scratch using the sheep-wolves-grass dynamics model.
 author: samuel-santos
-date: 2021-12-15T00:00:00-19:00
+date: 2021-12-16T00:00:00-02:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: